 The first one was of a latte cup I downloaded off a clip art site.
 And then my second try was my pumpkin from the previous post.

 This one wasn’t great, but I’m glad I did it.
 It helped me learn the limits of what I can jam in there.
 The pumpkin had a lot of tiny crosshatching in the drawing and the stamp only picked up some of that.
-I’ll have to redo this one after removing the crosshatching from the image (or maybe i’ll just be lazy and use a sharpie on the negative to cover them up).
+I’ll have to redo this one after removing the crosshatching from the image.
+Or I could just be lazy and use a sharpie on the negative to cover them up.